buaabyl/vmnetcfg/README.md

 But I upgrade from vmware player 6.0 to vmware player 12.0, so it is missing vmnetcfg for VMware Player 7.x

+From VMware Player 12.x, major version is same as worksataion.